-There are a total of 16 awards.
-This includes 12 category awards for different types of projects, eg small scale development, to ensure the awards reflect the breadth of work done by landscape professionals.
+There are a total of 19 awards.
+This includes 12 professional categories for different types of projects to reflect the breadth of work done by landscape professionals.

-The final award – which is the top landscape prize of the year – is the President’s Award, which is selected by the LI President from the 12 main category winners.
+The final award – which is the top landscape prize of the year – is the President’s Award, which is selected by the LI President, traditionally from among the 12 professional category winners.

 We have an obligation to promote the best work that the profession produces and a key way of doing this is by showcasing projects at the annual awards.
 The success that we have achieved at the LI Awards is shared with colleagues and client’s alike and is of particular benefit to publicly funded projects where this acknowledgement is an important part of the legacy of the project.

 Neil Davidson CMLI, J & L Gibbons (2015 winner for Adding Value through Landscape)